How to Get Rid of Scars

 What is the best approach to treating unsightly abdominal scars?

-The best approach is usually a multi-part approach.
+The best approach to How to Get Rid of Scars is usually a multi-part approach.

 - In more severe case a scar may need to be excised (surgically removed).
 Once removed, the edges are carefully rejoined to minimize further scarring.